LouayAbdellaoui800/pfe-gmao/README.md

 ![1](images/Equip_more_Daily.png)

-  * From here you can view the Equipment's Spare Parts, Breakdowns, and Maintenance:
+  * From here you can view the Equipment's Spare Parts, Panne, and Maintenance:

 ![1](images/more_info2_equipment.png)